-Your lost wages and income are recoverable if your injuries stop you from working, or if you need to miss work to get to medical appointments and treatments.
-Lost wages are usually not recoverable because your car is damaged and you cannot use it to get to work.
+Your lost wages and income are recoverable if your injuries stop you from working or if you need to miss work to get to medical appointments and treatments.
+Lost wages are usually not recoverable because your car is damaged, and you cannot use it to get to work.

 Lost wages can be documented with ease when you get paid on an hourly basis.
-However, if you work on commission or if you are self-employed, it will become harder to document your lost income.
+However, if you work on commission or are self-employed, it will become harder to document your lost income.

 It may be necessary to provide pay stubs or recent commission statements before the date of the accident, as well as some statements after you have returned to work.
 The statement amounts can be averaged to come up with a sample amount of an average monthly income.